 A limited laundry service is available on board, except for the day of disembarkation.
 A dry cleaning service is not available.

 There will be occasions when you will need to carry your own luggage as we are unable to provide porterage.
-If travelling by air, a luggage weight allowance will apply depending on which airline you are flying with; you will need to be able to handle your own luggage at check-in and retrieve it from baggage reclaim after the flight and make sure that it is loaded on to the coach where required.
-With all this in mind, we recommend that you take one small suitcase and one piece of hand luggage per person.
-Please note that your Tour Manager cannot provide individual assistance with boarding coaches, or carrying your luggage.
-There are companies which can arrange transport of your luggage from your home to your destination.
+When travelling by air, a luggage weight allowance will apply depending on which airline you are flying with; you will need to be able to handle your own luggage at check-in and retrieve it from baggage reclaim at your arrival airport.
+With all this in mind, we recommend that you take one small suitcase and one piece of carry on luggage per person.
+Please note that your Cruise Director cannot provide individual assistance with your luggage.

 There is a small library on board with a selection of books, games and puzzles.

-Cabins on board all ships, with the exception of the William Shakespeare, Charles Dickens, the Douro Spirit and Douro Elegance, are equipped with a mini-bar.
+Cabins on board the majority of our ships are equipped with a mini-bar.
 Whilst fridges are not always available in the cabins, the crew will be happy to supply ice on request.

 Visa and MasterCard credit cards are accepted on all ships.
-EC Card is also accepted on the MS Lord Byron, MS Jane Austen, MS Swiss Tiara and the MS Swiss Corona.
+EC Card is also accepted on the MS Lord Byron and MS Jane Austen.
 American Express and Diners Club are also accepted on the MS William Shakespeare.
 Please note debit cards may not be accepted.
 The currency on the ship is the Euro.
 There are no exchange facilities on the ship, however you will be able to change money on shore during your free time.
 Personal cheques are not accepted on board.
 At the start of your cruise, an account will be opened for your cabin number, and all extras such as bar bills, drinks with dinner, laundry costs, etc. will be added to this.
 Your account can be settled at the end of the cruise.
 Should you wish to check your account at any time, please feel free to do so with the staff at the front desk.

-A feature of our holidays is that, with a couple of exceptions, visits to places of interest are organised for most days of your holiday, but, entrance fees to museums, etc., are usually not included in the price of your holiday.
-However, it should be noted that it is not compulsory that you go on all the tours that have been arranged.
+A feature of our cruises is that with a couple of exceptions, visits to places of interest are organised in all ports of call.
+Entrance fees to museums, etc., are usually not included in the price of your cruise, however it should be noted that it is not compulsory that you go on all the tours that have been arranged.

 During the course of the cruise, your ship has to negotiate a number of locks.
 Heavy traffic on the rivers sometimes causes unavoidable delays, which may affect your itinerary.
 Your captain will take every step to avoid this wherever possible.